xHyperVoid/Sleex/README.md

-# Sleex
+# Sleex QS

 Sleex is the third desktop environement of AxOS.
-It is based on Hyprland with AGS V1.
+It is based on Hyprland with Quickshell.

 ## Features
 - Fast and lightweight